dimven/SpringNodes/README.md

    Some of the nodes provided in this package have been sprung by existing content, such as the wonderful SteamNodes, archi-lab.net, Clockwork and LunchBox, because every great mechanism could use a spare spring from time to time.
 The aim is to always improve upon the original content either by enabling additional functionality or opening up new uses.
 By giving it a new twist, we avoid affecting the original content's goals and direction.

 _CHANGE LOG_

+100.0.0 130716
+- A lot of nodes provided duplicate functionality or needed refactoring and were removed / replaced.
+You can find a full list of the changes [here](https://github.com/dimven/SpringNodes/wiki/Depreciated-Nodes-for-the-1.0.0-release)
+- The library organisation has been revised.
+Everything is now under the "Springs" tab.
+All nodes have a "Springs" prefix so that users don't have to wonder where that node comes from.
+- As Dynamo 0.82 was the last version that supported Revit 2014, Spring Nodes no longer targets Revit 2014.
+- New nodes:
+	- Geometry.Extents fetches the W/L/H of a geometry object.
+	- Mesh.ToToolkitMesh converts a dynamo mesh (like the one you'd get from a toposurface) to a mesh toolkit mesh
+- Refactored nodes:
+	- Geometry.GroupByDistance acts similarly to archi-lab's "Group Curves" node and the "Lines.GroupAndFixCorners" but works for all types of geometry
+	- LineLoop.Merge replaces the "Lines.GroupAndFixCorners" after you've first grouped the lines with the "Geometry.GroupByDistance" node.
+	- Mesh.ToPolySurface is now multithreaded and replaces the "Topography.ToPolySurface" node.
+This way you can also process meshes obtained through other means and still handle toposurfaces by first extracting their mesh with the built-in "Topography.Mesh" node.
+	- ElementType.Duplicate is similar to Clockwork's node with the same name but can handle duplicate names.
+It will be merged with clockwork's node after Clockwork 1.0

 82.9.1 220516
 - New nodes: